How do I replace my hacked WordPress site?

 If you did not change the theme to the default theme before beginning, the site may load a blank white page.
 Since you cannot access the WordPress dashboard at this point, you will need to use one of the following options:

-• Log into your server via SSH and use wp-cli to install the theme
+• Log in to your server via SSH and use wp-cli to install the theme

 • Download a copy of the theme (usually delivered in a ZIP format), unzip it on your computer, and then upload it via FTP to the themes directory at example.com/wp-content/themes/new_theme/